Resources for Young People’s Wellbeing

 Resources to Support Children and Young People Attending the Hospital

 The team from CUH's Hospital Psychology Department and Department of Paediatrics have collaborated to create this resource page.
-Our aim is to support young people by providing helpful links and information to prepare for hospital stays, aid recovery from illness, and promote overall mental health and emotional wellbeing.
+Our aim is to support young people and their caregivers, by providing helpful links and information to prepare for hospital stays, aid recovery from illness, and promote overall mental health and emotional wellbeing.

 Acknowledgement: List compiled by Dr Nicola Lally, Principal Specialist Clinical Psychologist, Paediatrics CUH in May 2025

-This website offers a wealth of information and helpful resources specifically designed to prepare children and young people for potential hospital stays.
+This website offers information and resources specifically designed to prepare children and young people for hospital stays.

-Meg Foundation resource for Pain Management and supporting Anxiety
+Meg Foundation resource for pain management and medical anxiety

-A helpful resource to support children and young people with pain management and medical anxiety.
+A child friendly resource to support children and young people with pain management and medical anxiety.
+Provides information and tips for procedural fears, acute pain and chronic pain.

 Information for Children and Young People, their Parents, Carers and Trusted Adults (NHS Wales)